siberoloji/siberoloji.github.io/content/blog/2016-04-13-some-terms-used-in-the-field-of-cyber-security.md

  ### ***Advanced Persistent Threat (APT) Nedir?***
 <!-- /wp:heading -->

   These are threats prepared using complex programming techniques to avoid detection by measures such as Antivirus, Firewall, IDS, IPS, etc. that are installed and operated for the security of IT infrastructures.
-These types of threats, which are usually developed as software-based, can also be designed as hardware by some manufacturers.
+These types of threats, which are usually developed assoftware-based, can also be designed as hardware by some manufacturers.

   Their development, transmission and operational use are carried out for a specific target, not for multi-purpose use.
 For this reason, its development and implementation takes a long time and requires advanced expertise.
 APT systems, which are the product of careful and systematic work, are considered pests that are very difficult to detect.